-Meilland is the new design director of men's ready-to-wear at Salvatore Ferragamo, in charge of reinvigorating the Florentine fashion house following Massimiliano Giornetti’s departure as the brand’s creative director.
+Guillaume Meilland is the design director of men's ready-to-wear at Salvatore Ferragamo, reinvigorating the Florentine fashion house following Massimiliano Giornetti’s departure as the brand’s creative director.

 “The designer has found his place in the Ferragamo world — and a place for his Ferragamo man in the wider world beyond the house.
 He is a man who does not scream fashion, nor does he want to.
 He is classic, in a resolutely contemporary way.
 He is understated yet lively,” said BoF contributor Angelo Flaccavento of Meilland’s second collection for the house.